• Home

 Time your visit for a weekend to score some wood-fired pizza and fruit wine at Kawartha Country Winery.
 (Credit: Michele Peterson)

-Although best known for its incredible selection of fruit wines and ciders, Kawartha Country Winery also happens to be home to the best wood-fired pizza in the Kawarthas!
-The outdoor pizza oven is fired up and happening every weekend in September and October.
+Although best known for its incredible selection of fruit wines and ciders, Kawartha Country Wines also happens to be home to the best wood-fired pizza in the Kawarthas!

 Place your order at the counter inside the log building and tasting room, grab a seat at one of the outdoor picnic tables and sip your way through a selection of fruit wines.

-Go for the popular Black & Black (a smooth blend of black current and blackberry with a deep berry nose ) or get adventurous with a seasonal vintage of pumpkin or gooseberry wine.
+Go for the popular Black & Black (a smooth blend of black current and blackberry with a deep berry nose) or get adventurous with a seasonal vintage of pumpkin or gooseberry wine.

-Insider tip: Pick up a bottle of their house-made Blackberry Balsamic vinegars!
+🌟 Insider tip: Pick up a bottle of their house-made Blackberry Balsamic vinegars!

 Gourds in a wicker basket in Lakefield, Ontario..